 Granted, this trip is a little time-consuming.
 After all, it is two hours by car from Valladolid to Las Coloradas.
 However, we believe that the journey is still worth it.

 Once in Las Coloradas, you will almost certainly be approached by one of those self-proclaimed guides.
 The good thing is that they can bring you very up-close to the salt lakes for just a very small fee.
 When we were there, we noticed there was a barrier – so without accompaniment, it’s likely you won’t be able to get through.
-Our guide also told us some interesting details about the salt production, so in our opinion, the 50 Pesos per person were well invested.
+Our guide also told us some interesting details about the salt production, so in our opinion, the money was well invested.

 The best time to see the pink colour of the salt lakes glowing is at lunchtime.
 When we visited in the late afternoon, the pink colour was still clearly visible, but definitely weaker than during the day.
 However, the mood of the late afternoon light was beautiful.